For the second time in as many days, a friend mentioned “accountability partner.”

 So, it’s essential to know the “friend” style.

 My friendship style manifest in my professional career as an ability to “listen” first, “respond,” second, sometimes asking for clarification, and then using that information to help that customer (internal/external) achieve their goal.

 Based on that skill alone, I’ve aced every in-person job interview I’ve attended.

 That’s when a lover or friend blindsided me and left.
 Or an employer terminated my position, or I lost out on a lucrative contract.

 How we friend might be a super-power to help us overcome an obstacle and achieve our goal.
 First, we must understand the nature of that “friend” skill and how we use it to our benefit.

 “How do I “friend”?

-And It’s your action that will get you what you desire.
+And it’s your action that will help you get what you desire.

 2 thoughts on “Your Friendship Style Can Harm Your Business and Career.”

 If a friendship isn’t working, I always ask what’s the currency and the rate of exchange.